circleb/bootstrap-rating/README.md

 Updated to work with Bootstrap 4

-Bootstrap Rating is a jQuery plugin that creates a rating control that uses Bootstrap [glyphicons](http://glyphicons.com/) for rating symbols.
+Bootstrap Rating is a jQuery plugin that creates a rating control that uses Bootstrap [Font Awesome](http://fontawesome.io/) for rating symbols.

 See [bootstrap rating](http://dreyescat.github.io/bootstrap-rating/) in action.